Dave Sim: Early life

-Sim was born 17 May 1956.
+Sim was born on 17 May 1956.
 His father was a factory supervisor at Budd Automotive and worked as a labour negotiator.

 Sim became interested in comic books when he was eight.
+He had a letter published in Iron Man #37 (May 1971).
 Bernie Wrightson's Badtime Stories (1971) inspired him to devote himself to drawing.
 Sim also found inspiration in Mad magazine, particularly Harvey Kurtzman and Wally Wood's "Superduperman" parody, as well as underground cartoonist Jack Jackson's Conan parody.
 He wrote and drew comics throughout his adolescence, and he began submitting work to fanzines.
 His first published work was some articles in the comics fanzine Rocket's Blast Comicollector.
 He had submitted artwork as well and, although it was rejected, Sim struck up a relationship with editor Gabe Quintanilla, who encouraged him to continue submitting material.
 Now & Then Books owner Harry Kremer allowed him to produce a newsletter called Now & Then Times.
 The first issue arrived in summer 1972.
 Sim produced another issue in 1973, but he had begun devoting his time to John Balge's Comic Art News and Reviews, another Canadian comics fanzine.
 For CANAR he interviewed subjects such as Barry Windsor-Smith.

 Inspired by Charles Schulz's Peanuts and Outhouses of the North (a small book of cartoons published by the Highway Bookshop in northern Ontario), Sim spent 1975 and 1976 developing a comic strip called The Beavers.
 Highway Bookshop published the strip as a book in 1976.
 A second book failed to materialize when the publisher shut down.
 Sim then pursued syndication, pitching The Beavers to the Kitchener-Waterloo Record.
 With Day inking the strips, a year's worth was produced in three days.
 Sim also wrote or drew stories published in anthologies such as Phantacea and Star*Reach.
 The Beavers also saw print in Star*Reach's sister talking animals comic Quack!.

 Around this time, Sim's work was published by Charlton Comics and Warren Publishing.
 In 1976, Sim took the only job he ever held outside of comics: an employee at Now & Then Books.
 He also wrote and drew parts of "Ali Baba" #1 for Gauntlet Comics.